Basics

 Really challenging the definition of a single tent pad here.

 The fog drifted in and out for the next couple hours as we relaxed at our campsite.
 This made the light incredibly dynamic.
 One minute the sun was shining, and the lake was a dazzling shade of teal.
 The next minute, the sun was obscured again.
 The wispy low clouds created some unique, minimal compositions to photograph.
-Relaxing on tent pads free of snow with the mountains still cloaked in winter—gosh I love shoulder season.
+Relaxing on tent pads free of snow with the mountains still looking like winter—gosh I love shoulder season.

 Nick and I left the campground at 4 PM to check out Tupper Lake.
-The small lake was a few hundred feet higher than Wedgemount Lake that had formed at the terminus of Wedgemount Glacier.
+The small lake was a few hundred feet higher than Wedgemount Lake and had formed at the terminus of Wedgemount Glacier.
 AllTrails marked a trail that was around 1 mile each way.

 We first descended to the lake, where we were surprised to find several more campsites, all unoccupied though.
 These campsites were on flat gravel rather than raised wooden platforms.
-In the summer when there's no snow, I'm not sure which campsites are better: lakeside or lake-view?
-Hard to choose.
+In the summer when there’s no snow, I’m not sure which campsites are better: lakeside or lake-view?

 When we first got to Tupper Lake, I didn’t completely understand what I was looking at.
 Wedgemount Glacier in person looked pretty different from the image I had formed in my head after seeing photos online.